Shergar: 1981: three-year-old season

-Over late 1980 and early 1981 Shergar filled out and was stronger by April 1981.
+In late 1980 and early 1981, Shergar filled out; by April he was stronger.
 Stoute had decided that Shergar should run in that year's Derby, and planned the season accordingly.
 The first race to prepare him was the Guardian Newspaper Classic Trial, run at Sandown on 25 April 1981, where he was ridden by Walter Swinburn.
 In a 9-horse, 1 1/4-mile (2.0 km) race, Shergar raised his pace after a mile and won by 10 lengths.
 Baerlein had written in his column before the race that at 25–1, the odds for Shergar to win the Derby were excellent.
 After the win, he noted them shortening to 8–1, where, "the bet is still worth pressing"; he continued "If ...
 [Shergar] wins his next race at Chester or the Ladbroke Lingfield Trial as easily, he will be down to less than 4–1.
 Surely this is the time to bet like men."

 As further training for the Derby, Stoute decided that Shergar needed practice on a left-hand cornered course; he selected Chester, where the Chester Vase was run on 5 May 1981.
 After keeping pace with the leaders, with half a mile to go, Swinburn urged Shergar to increase speed, and he did, overtaking the leaders and going clear to win by 12 lengths.

 On 3 June 1981 Shergar ran in the Derby.
 Set over a 1 1/2 mile (2.4 km) course at the Epsom Downs Racecourse in Surrey, the Derby is a Group 1 flat race open to three-year-old Thoroughbred colts and fillies.
 After the top of the uphill straight start of the course, Shergar was well-placed and moving through the other runners.
 At Tattenham Corner—the final bend of the course—Shergar took the front of the race and opened up a lead over the others.
 Commentating on the race, Peter Bromley informed listeners that "there's only one horse in it—you need a telescope to see the rest!"
 Swinburn eased off the pace with two furlongs to go, and won by ten lengths.
 It was the largest winning margin of any Epsom Derby.
 John Matthias, the jockey of the second-placed horse Glint of Gold, said that "I thought I'd achieved my life's ambition.
 Only then did I discover there was another horse on the horizon."
 In the light of Shergar's run of wins, particularly the Derby, Baerlein wrote that the horse was one of the finest he had seen.